Sat 18 June 09:00

 with Ilana Reynolds, Oper – Kleiner Ballettsaal

 This physical exploration is inspired through and informed by the work of Katherine Dunham.
 Through grounding the feet and energizing the spine, we ease ourselves into a sense of rhythm.
-This cadence, traveling along and through the different articulations of the body, guides our dancing into space and with each other.
+This cadence, traveling along and through the different articulations of the body, guides our dancing into space and with each other.as well as:

 Fri 17 June, 13:15 - 13:45